randyparrs/genlayer-benchmarks/BEST_PRACTICES.md

 ## 3. Prompt Engineering for Consensus

 Good prompts are critical for reliable consensus.
-Follow these rules:

-### ✅ DO — Structure Your Prompts for Determinism
+### Structure Your Prompts for Determinism

 ```python
 prompt = f"""Analyze this topic and respond ONLY with a JSON object.